ArcticZeroo/owen-320/README.md

 * The navigation bar now shows your current progress in the assignment
 * Hovering over the green bar also shows the progress of that element
+* There is an extra nav bar on the bottom of the assignment pages now (you can't hover over it though, too lazy to figure that out)

 #### Videos